babula38/AspNetUtility/README.md

 # AspNetUtility
-This contains some of reusable utility functionality
+This contains some of reusable utility functionality.
+This code is not production ready.